-Sr. No Total number of awareness programmes held Topics / principles covered under the training %age of value chain partners covered (by value of business done with such partners) under the awareness programmes Nil
+Sr. Total number of awareness Topics / principles covered %age of value chain partners covered (by value No programmes held under the training of business done with such partners) under the awareness programmes Nil Nil Nil

 2. Does the entity have processes in place to avoid/ manage conflict of interests involving members of the Board?
 (Yes/No)